Adaptable MRI Technology

 The Adaptable MRI Technology lab's research focuses on four different areas:

 - Tools and Methods for Low-field MRI.
 The AMT-Center runs a unique platform with scanners operating at different magnetic fields, with a focus on the development of new MR sequences and detectors for specific applications.

 - Image Guided Therapies, that is the development of MRI sequences and instruments compatible with therapeutic devices.

 - Quantitative and Functional MRI that will provide quantified metrics of the organs' function.

 - Fast Multi-parametric MRI to accelerate quantitative diagnosis.

-The AMT lab was founded in May 2017 by Najat Salameh and Mathieu Sarracanie.
-It is currently funded by SNSF and has recently welcomed several new members: a PhD student, a visiting scientist, two Master students, a Postdoc, and an intern.
+The AMT-Center was founded in May 2017 by Najat Salameh and Mathieu Sarracanie.
+It is currently funded by SNSF and has recently welcomed several new members: a PhD student, a visiting scientist, two Master students, two Postdocs, and an intern.